puneet4840/DevOps-/1 - Linux/Linux.md

 ### Sort content of file

 We can sort the content written inside a file using **sort** command.
-This command simply sort the content with first character.
+This command simply sort the content with first character of a line.

 Syntax: _**[sort] [file_name]**_: It sorts a text file in alphabetical order.